A Geometric Approach to the Yang-Mills Mass Gap

 where $\nabla$ is the usual covariant derivative induced by the Lorentzian structure of $M$ and by construction $\widehat{\nabla}\mathfrak{O}$ is a section of the vector bundle $\otimes^{k+1}T^{*}M\otimes _{M}\mathfrak{P}_{Ad,\mathfrak{g}}$.
 The associated exterior derivative is denoted by $d^{\hnabla}$.
 The Yang-Mills coupling constant $g_{YM}$ is kept hidden within the structure constants of the commutators.

 The classical Yang-Mills equations (in the absence of sources) correspond to setting the natural (spacetime and gauge as defined in \ref{eq:covariant}) covariant divergence of this curvature two-form $F$ to zero.
 By virtue of its definition in terms of the connection, this curvature also satisfies the Bianchi identity that asserts the vanishing of its gauge covariant exterior derivative.
-Taken together these equations provide a geometrically natural nonlinear generalization of Maxwell's equations (when the latter are written in terms of a `vector potential') and of course play a fundamental role in modern elementary particle physics.
-If nontrivial bundles are considered or nontrivial spacetime topologies are involved, then the foregoing so-called `local trivializations' of the bundles in question must be patched together to give global descriptions but, by virtue of the covariance of the formalism, there is a natural way of carrying out this patching procedure at least over those regions of spacetime where the connections are well-defined.
+Taken together these equations provide a geometrically natural nonlinear generalization of Maxwell's equations (when the latter are written in terms of a `vector potential') and of course, play a fundamental role in modern elementary particle physics.
+If nontrivial bundles are considered or nontrivial spacetime topologies are involved, then the foregoing so-called `local trivializations' of the bundles in question must be patched together to give global descriptions but, by the covariance of the formalism, there is a natural way of carrying out this patching procedure at least over those regions of spacetime where the connections are well-defined.